MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 ---
-title: "Migrate an environment to a different tenant"
+title: Tenant-to-tenant migrations
-description: "Learn about the impact of migrating an environment from one tenant to another.
-Review the prerequisites and considerations before submitting a request." ms.date: 08/01/2024 ms.topic: conceptual
+description: Learn about the impact of migrating an environment from one tenant to another.
+Review the prerequisites and considerations before submitting a request. ms.date: 08/01/2024 ms.topic: conceptual
 author: matapg007